 Early Support for Infants and Toddlers (ESIT) program provides services to eligible children and families in a variety of settings – in their homes, in child care, in preschool or school programs, and in their communities.

 School Age (ages 3 – 21): Students with disabilities who are determined eligible for special education and related services are entitled to a Free Appropriate Public Education (FAPE).
 Services are provided to eligible students according to an Individualized Education Program (IEP) in preschools, elementary, and secondary schools, or other appropriate settings.

 + What laws govern special education?

-+ What is the difference between Section 504 and the IDEA?
++ What is the difference between Section 504 and Special Education?

 + How can OSPI assist with special education issues?

-The OSPI Special Education Ombudsman provides support to parents, guardians, educators and students with disabilities.
-The Ombudsman is a neutral party who advocates for a fair process.
-The Ombudsman is often called upon when parents want to understand more about the special education process and are seeking assistance in resolving disagreements with school districts about special education services.
-Personally identifiable information shared with the Special Education Ombudsman is not revealed to a school district or other third party without permission.
+The OSPI Special Education Parent Liaison provides support to parents, guardians, educators and students with disabilities.
+The Parent Liaison is a neutral party who advocates for a fair process.
+The Parent Liaison is often called upon when parents want to understand more about the special education process and are seeking assistance in resolving disagreements with school districts about special education services.